openimis/openimis_docs/web_app_vb_user_manual.rst

       -  ``Extracts``

         Extracts Menu leads an offline user to Extracts control panel.
 Using this panel, an offline user with rights to this panel can import data from online openIMIS to the local offline IMIS, and can also download claims and enrolments prior to upload them to the online IMIS.
-This panel is divided into five sections (:ref:`image255`), (:ref:`image256`) If an offline user is HF Administrator, section C will contain facility to ``Download Claims``.
+This panel is divided into five sections (:ref:`Image 255<image255>`), (:ref:`Image 256<image256>`) If an offline user is HF Administrator, section C will contain facility to ``Download Claims``.
 If an offline user is Offline Scheme Administrator, section C will contain facility to ``Download Enrolments``

         .. _image255:
         .. figure:: /img/user_manual/image222.png